Tips for dealing with difficult patientsOctober 29, 2015

 It’s not uncommon for things to get out of hand, and on an especially rough day it can be even more difficult to remember all of the above.
 At times like these, don’t hesitate to ask for help.
 Sometimes, a moment’s help is all you need to regroup and pull yourself together before moving on.
 All of your colleagues will have been in situations like this and are sure to understand, empathise and be more than willing to help.

 Gap Medics provides year-round hospital work experience for people aged 16 and over.
-Our shadowing placements offer a unique insight into the work of doctors, nurses, midwives and dentists – helping students to focus their career aspirations before embarking upon medical training.
+Our shadowing programs offer a unique insight into the work of doctors, nurses, midwives and dentists – helping students to focus their career aspirations before embarking upon medical training.